BirdBrain2000/Jupiter-Web-Development/README.md

 to other pages on the site.
 When you are logged in you have access to these pages but when you aren't then the access is restricted.
 One of the other pages in the blog page.

 The blog page allows users to post blogs about anything they would like and it will be shown for all users.
 The other link after the blog link is called a Juptier to-do list.
 It is just a to-do list that allows you to add things, cross things off, as well as delete things.
 I thought this would be cool because that could be a helpful thing.
+More functions and descriptions are shown whe you navigate inside each app to show what they really do.